datature/resources/README.md

 --key "Your model key" (Required)
 ```
 #### Set Up and Running in Jupyter Notebook
-First, go to jupyter notebook to change PROJECT_SECRETE and MODUEL_KEY to own one.
+First, go to jupyter notebook to change PROJECT_SECRET and MODUEL_KEY to own one.
 ```
 pip install jupyter
 ```